 - specialist departments or clinics, including cancer centres or accident and emergency units

 - health records department

-Depending on where you work as a clerk, you could be:
+Depending on where you work, you could be:

 - chasing up reports

-Some clerks may spend their time on a particular type of work.
-The job title often reflects this, for example:
+You may spend your time on a particular type of work and your job title may reflect this.
+For example:

 - reception clerk/receptionist